-A certification trade mark shows that a trader's goods and services meet an official set of standards.
+A certification trade mark identifies goods or services that possess a particular standard or characteristic.
 Standards commonly certified include quality, content, manufacturing method and geographic origin.

-The same certification trade mark can be used by several different traders or groups of traders on their goods and services.
-For example, the Australian Made, Australian Grown trade mark is used by more than 1700 companies on over 10,000 products sold globally.
+While a standard trade mark is used to distinguish one trader’s goods or services from those of another trader, a Certification Trade Mark is used by authorised users to guarantee that the goods or services possess a particular standard.
+For example, the Australian Made, Australian Grown certification trade mark is used by more than 1700 companies on over 10,000 products sold globally.

 Rules for a certification trade mark